box/developer.box.com/content/pages/ai-dev-zone/index.md

   <Header centered>
     Try out interactive demos
   </Header>
-  Box AI API is currently a beta feature.
-Bear in mind that the available capabilities can change.
+Box AI API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
+Box AI API is available to all Enterprise Plus customers.

   <TileGrid rows="4">
     <Tile type="ai" title="Get a summary" href="/ai-dev-zone-summary">